 West Coast Game Park Safari: 7 miles south of Bandon is the West Coast Game Park Safari.
 There are over 75 species of animals, and some are roaming around the zoo free as they please (so watch your fingers and toes): these include goats, sheep, deer, and peacocks.
 The Bengal Tigers, African Lion, African Leopard, Cougar, Bobcat, and Black Bear feel more at home in their habitats but will sometimes visit with guests during interactive learning presentations (which are included in the price of admission).
 Admission in 2022 is $21 for guests 13 and older, $14 for guests ages 7-12, and $11 for guests ages 2-6.

-We look forward to helping you discover more about life in Southern Oregon and find your perfect home in our coastal paradise.
+We look forward to helping you and your families discover more about life and fun on the Southern Oregon Coast and find your perfect home in our coastal paradise.
 Contact Coastal Sotheby’s International Realty today!